DZakh/rescript-schema/README.md

 data->S.parseWith(userStruct)
 ```

-Parses data using the transformation logic that is built-in to the struct.
+Given any struct, you can call `parseWith` to check data is valid.
+It returns a result with valid data migrated to expected type or a **rescript-struct** error.

 Has multiple modes:
-- `S.Safe` (default) - In this mode **rescript-struct** will check that provided data is valid.
+- `S.Safe` (default) - Always check that provided data is valid.
-- `S.Unsafe` - In this mode all checks and refinements are ignored and only transformation logic is applied.
+- `S.Migration` - Apply checks and refinements only for transformed data.
+Usefull for migrating validated JavaScript structures to more ideomatic ReScript code.
 It's ~1.4 times faster than `Safe` mode.

 #### **`S.serializeWith`**